Peter Bavasi: Toronto Blue Jays

 Bavasi competed with Frank Cashen, whose previous experience was with the Baltimore Orioles, for the position of general manager of the expansion Toronto Blue Jays.
 Although some of the club's board members preferred Bavasi because of his interest in the marketing aspect of baseball, the original choice was Cashen.
 After Cashen withdrew, Bavasi won the job.
 He was appointed on June 18, 1976.

 Bavasi was considered the orchestrator of Blue Jay Mania.
 Bavasi's strategy from the beginning was to seek public involvement in Blue Jays development.
 A name the team contest was held in which Blue Jays was the winning selection.
-When it came to the development of a team logo, Bavasi sought a symbol as easily recognizable as Kroc's golden arches.
+When it came to the development of a team logo, Bavasi sought a symbol as easily recognizable as former Padres owner Ray Kroc's McDonald's golden arches.
 The logo featured a Blue Jay, superimposed on a baseball with a red maple leaf stuck in its ear.

 A key issue for Bavasi was hiring a manager.
 Rumours had spread that the Jays were interested in several candidates, including: Joe Altobelli, Billy DeMars, Preston Gómez, Elston Howard, and Warren Spahn.
 Bavasi, however, selected Hartsfield, who had enjoyed great success managing the Padres' Triple-A farm team, the Hawaii Islanders, leading them to consecutive Pacific Coast League titles in 1975–76.

 The Blue Jays were one of the worst teams in the Majors in the first half of the 1981 season, as the Blue Jays had a record of 16 wins and 42 losses, a percentage of .276.
 Although the Blue Jays had future stars Jesse Barfield, George Bell, and Lloyd Moseby in the lineup, the team continued to struggle.

 The result was one of the more controversial times in franchise history.
 Bavasi went to see the team in Anaheim against the California Angels.
 Bavasi's father, Buzzie Bavasi was the president of the Angels, and his team had gotten off to a lacklustre start.
 Buzzie wanted to fire Angels manager Jim Fregosi, and Peter Bavasi had the idea to fire his manager, Bobby Mattick.
 Both thought it would be big news if father and son fired their manager on the same night.
-One of the Blue Jays executives advised the Jays Vice-Chairman of the Board, Peter Hardy.
+One of the Blue Jays executives advised the Jays Vice-chairman of the Board, Peter Hardy.
 After a brief conversation, Hardy made it clear to Peter Bavasi that Mattick would not be fired in this way.
 On November 22, 1981, Hardy forced Bavasi to resign from the Blue Jays., with the resignation announced to the public on November 24, 1981.

 Cleveland Indians

 Bavasi had joined the Cleveland Indians as its president in November 1984, serving through January 1987.
-While Cleveland's president, he was a member of the Major League Baseball's Executive Council.
+While Cleveland's president, he was a member of the Major League Baseball's executive council.
 During the 1986 season, the team had an 84–78 record, its best since 1968, and attendance of 1.47 million, its highest since 1959.